Most vibrant city in the Caucasus region, a favorite hip spot for diehard expats.

 - Viewpoints, landmarks, sunsets:

-- There are about 5 amazing viewpoint angles across the hilly city of Tbilisi.
-I’ll list all the viewpoints along each angle, and the details of each one.
+- Tbilisi’s most amazing beauty…the 5 main viewpoint angles across the hilly city.
 Generally the 3 west-of-river viewpoints are better since they’re going with the sun.
-And the 2 east-of-river angles are also nice, but probably take better photos either early in the morning or later at sunset time.)
+And the 2 east-of-river angles are also nice, but probably take better photos either early in the morning or later at sunset time or after.)

 - Sololaki angle – most popular and easiest panoramic viewpoint angle of the city, located from multiple places in the Solalki district.
-The view is beautiful because you can see the peace bridge, Metekhi Church, and Holy Cathedral all in one shot.
-Look to the left and you see the Funicular restaurant and Tbilisi TV Tower.
-To your right, you’ll see the Botanikuri St area and National Botanical Garden in the back.
+Clear view of peace bridge, Metekhi Church, and Holy Cathedral all in one shot.
+Look left, you see Funicular restaurant and Tbilisi TV Tower.
+Look right, you see Botanikuri St area and National Botanical Garden in the back.
+You’re high up but still close to the city, so you feel close to each sight and the photos look intimate.

 - Mother of Georgia (Sololaki) – you can take cable car up from Rike Park, or climb stairs or walk through Sololaki neighborhood streets.
 Many people take the cable car up and then walk back down to Gorgasali Square.
 1st option walking is up Betlemi Street Stairs then more stairs behind Upper Betlemi Church or across on Betlemi or Gomi St, the other is through the fortress and then down Orbiri St. Both beautiful with different views.
 Car access is possible as well up to a part of the way.